bitovi/academy/src/react/7-stateful-hooks.md

 ## useRef

 Just like `useState`, `useRef` is a data store, keeping track of values the component is interested in.
-In this case however, `useRef` stores DOM references instead of state data.
+In this case however, `useRef` helps store DOM references instead of state data.

 DOM references give your component's code access to the underlying DOM element that your JSX is mapped to through a `.current` field.
 These references can then be used to make more specific changes to the DOM or maintain access to external libraries.
-It's important to note that refs don't cause updates like modifying the state does.
+It's important to note that updating refs doesn't cause updates like modifying the state does.

 Let's take a look at `useRef` in action: